Sebastianville/Billboard-best-and-worst-music/README.md

 Discover and learn how your music performed week to week

 # User Stories
-As a user, I will be able to search songs that are top 5 for the July in the year 2024.
-I can obtain more information about the music by clicking on the disc and getting the information that is displayed when the disc flips over.
-I can also click on the music and add it to my favorite tab.
-This will allow me to quickly find the music I like.
+As a user, I will be able to see the top 5 songs of July 2024 displayed on the page.
+I can obtain more information about the music by clicking on the "Click me" option to display the Peak Position of the song.
+I can also mouse over and mouse out on the "Check out the hit song" option to display the Song Title.

+# Core Deliverables
 An example of your db.json or what API you are going to use db.json [fromGithub/billboard charts ](https://raw.githubusercontent.com/mhollingshead/billboard-hot-100/main/all.json)

-What 3 unique event listeners you will use
+What 3 unique event listeners you will use:

 a.
-Toggle – user can toggle on “CD” have description of song displayed (artist name, date song appeared on BB, peak position)
+Click - user can click on "Click me" option to display info about the Peak Position of the song on the Billboard Chart

 b.
-Click – user can click on button to add or delete songs to the “Favorite” panel

-c. mouse over- the pic to pop out more.
+Mouse over - user can move the cursor onto the "Song Title" element and the title will be displayed

+c.
+Mouse out - event is fired when the user moves the cursor so that it is no longer contained within the "Song Title"

-How you will be using array iteration
+How you will be using array iteration?

 We will use forEach to display song info to the user.

-Three stretch goals
+Stretch goals:

 a.
 Add more years to database